kasztanka/federated-learning-mimiciii/README.md

 ```
 This will create a docker-compose file and run it.
 By default the results will be saved in `./results/`.

+In case you want to modify the experiments configuration, edit `code/experiments_configuration.json` file and run the `docker-compose` command with `--build` at the end.

 Additionally, you can pass a maximal number of workers used in experiments as a parameter to the Python script:
 ```
 python create_docker_compose_for_experiments.py 3